By Osamu Tsukimori and Stanley White

 The 8.9 magnitude quake sent shares skidding in Japan and elsewhere, adding to a slide in global stocks to their lowest level in nearly six weeks.

-Electronics giant Sony Corp, one of the country's biggest exporters, shut six factories.
+Electronics giant Sony Corp, one of the country's biggest exporters, shut six factories, Kyodo news agency reported.

-"There are car and semiconductor factories in northern Japan, so there will be some economic impact due to damage to factories," said Yamamoto said.
+"There are car and semiconductor factories in northern Japan, so there will be some economic impact due to damage to factories," said Yasuo Yamamoto, senior economist at Mizuho Research Institute in Tokyo.

-A tsunami 10 meters high hit Sendai port in northern Miyagi prefecture, about 300 km (180 miles) northeast of Tokyo, but there were no immediate reports of damage.
+At least 44 people were killed, Kyodo said, and many were injured in the quake, with fires breaking out from Sendai city in northern Japan to Tokyo.
+A tsunami 10 meters high hit Sendai port in Miyagi Prefecture, about 300 km (180 miles) northeast of Tokyo, but there were no immediate reports of damage.

 Miyagi and its surrounding areas include major manufacturing and industrial zones, with many chemical and electronics plants.
 But early reports from the area were sketchy and it was not clear if some plants were shut simply due to a lack of power or because of quake damage.